Knowledge is power, or so Schoolhouse Rock taught me during my youth.

 When I originally printed our boarding passes for our flight out of Charlotte, we were in Boarding Group 2.
 Now that might not sound bad, but according to the Delta boarding chart that is the next to last group getting on the plane.
 We’re just ahead of people who booked basic economy or the cheapest of the cheap fares.
 What to do?

-Well, one way to ensure that you get earlier boarding with Delta is to have one of their co-brand American Express cards.
-While we’ve had these cards in the past, I no longer have them because we weren’t flying on Delta very often.
+Well, one way to ensure you get earlier boarding with Delta is to have one of their co-brand American Express cards.
+While we had these cards in the past, we no longer did because we weren’t flying on Delta very often.
 When I evaluated the cost, I figured they weren’t worth keeping for the annual fee.
-(Since then, I now have the Delta Skymiles Business Gold card and will get preferred boarding.
-If you would like to apply for that card, I’d appreciate it if you use my referral link.)
+Since then, we saw some big sign up bonuses and applied for both the Delta Skymiles Business and Personal Gold cards.
+If you would like to apply for either of those cards, I’d appreciate it if you’d use our referral links for the Personal Card and the Business Card.

 So how else could we board early?
 Well, let me tell you a story…